Korero-Mai/koreroMai-app/README.md

 #What's in it

 - A minimal React setup
-- A minimal Redux setup
+- A minimal Redux setup, with a minimal combinedReducers() setup
 - A minimal react-router setup
 - A minimal Express server
 - A minimal database setup using knex